 • PolyD: complete guide to 3d Printing MJFTechnology

-The complete guide to 3D Printing MJF Technology
+The complete guide to 3D Printing Multi Jet Fusion Technology

 3D Printing HP Multi Jet Fusion (MJF) Technology enables 3D printing professionals and casual users alike to produce parts, components and prototypes with robust mechanics, detail accuracy, high precision and complex shapes.
 It is the best 3D printing technique for industrial production and rapid prototyping: the new functionalities and customisations, the many materials used, the possibilities of colours and finishes, the cost savings and the production speed have become fundamental assets of design, engineering and prototyping professionals.